cjasm/the_eye/README.md

  None     Aggregated                   17     21     26     31    220    360    450    480    530    560    560   7809
 ```

+## Conclusion

+This interesting project has contemplated common problems in many companies, such as creating endpoints and background jobs.
+The tool was built as simple as possible but complying with the use cases.
+The endpoints are documented by swagger and accessed through the main URL (e.g. http:localhost:8000).

+Furthermore, one of the requirements was the request time, and the tool should not let the request hang.
+Assumed that the communication protocol should be HTTP, I have implemented the background job on Celery and Redis.
+The Redis was chosen as a broker because it transports small messages fastly.
+However, if the messages are too long, it could be interesting to separate them into one event per task.

+In addition, I considered that this application should be deployed on a private network since I have understood that it works as a middleware microservice.
+In this case, an allowed host proper configured on environment variables should work.
+However, if necessary, a Bearer or OAuth token can be implemented depending on the requirements.

+Furthermore, I have understood that performance is a critical constraint.
+Thus, I have created a load test script using the Locust tool to measure it.
+The simulation is shown above but can vary depending on some configurations.
+Also, the Docker could be improved by setting fixed resource configurations.

+Finally, I felt a lack of information about the error payload data and which is the proper validation.
+Then, I created a payload data validation based on 'host' and 'path' because of the example.
+Some tests cases were designed to validate the event and error creation during the beginning of the development, but they were removed after the implementation of the background task.
+Thus, more tests should be written to complement the existent ones.

 # Code Challenge
 ## Story